josdisk/quatar_motel_reservation/readme.md

+# Recommendation of using php 7 or later

-# Laravel 5.8 based system for hotel managers to manage room bookings
+# Laravel 5.8 Web App to manage Motel reservations